corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/generating-a-node.md

 The node will perform any automatic data migrations required, which may take some time.
 If the migration process is interrupted, it can be continued simply by starting the node again, without harm.
 The node will stop automatically when migration is complete.
 See [Upgrading your node to Corda 4.8](node-upgrade-notes.md) for more information.

-## Use Cordform and Dockerform to create a set of local nodes automatically
+## Use Cordform or Dockerform to create a set of local nodes automatically

 Corda provides two `gradle` plug-ins: `Cordform` and `Dockerform`.
 They both allow you to run tasks that automatically generate and configure a local set of nodes for testing and demonstration purposes.